Hybrid Lectures

 Schedule a Zoom Meeting (in Canvas, in Zoom, or in Google Calendar)

-Schedule hybrid meetings in Canvas
+Schedule hybrid meetings directly in Canvas

 • Enable: “Recurring meeting”